Catikia/CSAMusicStudio/README.md

-# StudioTeaching
+# CSAMusicStudio
-SQL database designed for a music teaching studio to keep track of students and their progress learning music theory on their instruments.
+This is an SQL database designed for a music teaching studio.

+CSAMusicStudio is a place to keep track of all the various data gained through teaching musical instruments to students.
+This allows the teacher to stay more organized and be able to see, at a glance, many different facets of the music studio business and teaching.

 The intention with this project was to get practice with SQL.